aol/cyclops-integration/readme.md

 Powerful, lightweight & modular extensions for JDK 8.

-Cyclops is merging with simple-react.
-Please update your bookmarks - https://github.com/aol/simple-react
+**Cyclops has merged with simple-react**.
+Please update your bookmarks - https://github.com/aol/cyclops-react

 This project will contain cyclops-integration modules, but all core development will occur on the merged cyclops-react.
 Pre-existing modules will still be available for download from Maven Central, bug fixes can be made available for old modules, but all features will be implemented in the merged project.